 You generally will recognize gain or loss on the sale, taxable exchange or other taxable disposition of our common stock.
 Any such gain or loss will be capital gain or loss, and will be long-term capital gain or loss if your holding period for the common stock so disposed of exceeds one year.
 The amount of gain or loss recognized generally will be equal to the difference between (1) the sum of the amount of cash and the fair market value of any property received in such disposition and (2) your adjusted tax basis in its common stock so disposed of.
-Your adjusted tax basis in its common stock (or, in the case of common stock received upon exercise of a warrant, your initial basis for such common stock, as discussed below), less any prior distributions treated as a return of capital.
+Your adjusted tax basis in its common stock generally will equal your acquisition cost for such common stock, less any prior distributions treated as a return of capital.
 Long-term capital gains recognized by non-corporate U.S. holders generally are eligible under current law for reduced rates of tax.
 If your holding period for the common stock so disposed of is one year or less, any gain on a sale or other taxable disposition of the shares would be subject to short-term capital gain treatment and would be taxed at ordinary income tax rates.
 The deductibility of capital losses is subject to limitations.